-The buyer or seller of a futures contract is required to deposit part of the total value of the specified commodity future that is bought or sold.
-This is known as margin money.
+The buyer or seller of a futures contract is required to deposit part of the total value of the specified commodity future that is bought or sold – this is known as margin money.
 This deposit is required by regulations set out by each commodity exchange, and must be deposited with a registered futures commission merchant (RFCM) before a futures contract is bought or sold.
 Margin money is essentially a guarantee that the trader, the customer of the RFCM, will honour the contract.

-There are two levels of margins - the initial margin and the maintenance margin.
-The minimum amount of the initial margin is set by the exchange and varies, depending on the commodity, the commodity's trading price, and how much those prices are moving up and down.
+There are 2 levels of margins: the initial margin and the maintenance margin.
+The minimum amount of the initial margin is set by the exchange and varies depending on the commodity, the commodity's trading price, and how much those prices are moving up and down.
 Exchanges may increase or decrease initial margin amounts at any time.

 The maintenance margin is the minimum amount of money that must be maintained in a margin account after all potential losses have been accounted for.

-|ICE Futures Canada Minimum Margins, Effective February, 2018|
+|ICE Futures Minimum Margins, Effective February, 2018|